 The starters arrived promptly afterwards and we were immediately impressed with the presentation of the dishes.
 Having had bad experiences with squid in the past, I was apprehensive about my starter.
 I needn’t have worried as the squid was cooked perfectly, and the ‘sea herbs’ combined with the juices from the meat created a delicious bouillon.
 My companion’s pork cheek was a lovely east meets west fusion, the succulent pork complemented by a miso-style broth with intense flavour.

-After a very successful starter, the main courses came out, again beautifully presented.
-The corn-fed chicken dish may have been unassuming at first look, but because of it’s simplicity, it was perfect.
-I particularly enjoyed how moist the dish was thanks to both the carrot puree´ and the sauce Niçoise.
+After a very successful start, the main courses came out, again beautifully presented.
+The corn-fed chicken dish may have been unassuming at first look, but because of its simplicity, it was perfect.
+I particularly enjoyed how moist the dish was thanks to both the carrot puree and the sauce Niçoise.
 My companion also really enjoyed her Venison; the meat melted in the mouth and was served with a fruity jus and a selection of seasonal vegetables.
 Two very clean plates were sent back to the kitchen!

 Dessert is often my favourite part of a meal as I have an insatiable sweet tooth!
 Once my chocolate crèmeux arrived, I wasn’t disappointed.
 Again, the presentation was incredible and I had no idea where to begin!
 I often feel that dessert is overlooked, even in top restaurants, but the flavours and textures in this dish bounced off each other: the sharpness of the dark chocolate versus the natural sweetness of the prunes and the rum, the smoothness of the ice cream versus the slight crunch of the crumble.
-My companion chose a traditional French favourite, the Apple Tarte Tatin served with vanilla ice cream, which often features in French-style restaurants, but was delicious in it’s simplicity.
+My companion chose a traditional French favourite, the Apple Tarte Tatin served with vanilla ice cream, which often features in French-style restaurants, but was delicious in its simplicity.

 Finance & Details

 The 3-course lunch menu is £29 per person which, considering the quality of the dishes, is very good value.
-Bearing in mind there a many other restaurants in the city who would charge similar prices for something not nearly of the same standard, it’s definitely worth keeping The Pompadour in mind for an occasional lunch date.
+Bearing in mind there a many other restaurants in the city that would charge similar prices for something not nearly of the same standard, it’s definitely worth keeping The Pompadour in mind for an occasional lunch date.
 The wine list is very comprehensive with some great premium wines, although there isn’t much choice in the lower range, so keep this in mind.

 Overall, we thoroughly enjoyed our experience and left the restaurant, back into the Edinburgh rain, feeling very satisfied and quite relaxed.
 Despite the high price of the wine, we feel the lunch menu is good value for money, and the tranquil but comfortable ambience is perfect for an elegant lunch for two after some shopping (as we did), but also for a more special occasion when they arise.